nfnth/nfnth/README.md

 - Builds from [MPC](https://www.makeplayingcards.com)
 - Ships with [USPS](https://www.usps.com/business/web-tools-apis/documentation-updates.htm)

 Add flags emoji? pairs emoji?
+UR.Land...

 [Sponsor Nf·Nth](https://github.com/sponsors/nfnth), to be included as an **Affiliate** in one of our repos.